cloudify-cosmo/cloudify-hello-world-example/chef-solo-wordpress/README.md

 Tested on `OpenStack` (HP cloud), `Ubuntu 12.04` and `Berkshelf 3.1.4`.

-Wordpress installation is at: http://YOUR_WEB_SERVER_FLOATING_IP/wordpress/
+After successful blueprint run, Wordpress installation will be at: http://YOUR_WEB_SERVER_FLOATING_IP/wordpress/

 You can use `nova list` and look for `apache_web_vm_XXXXX` named server to discover the floating IP for the URL above.